 The demands of the Washington Harbour Plaza led to the implementation of the Dawson Standard Series door configuration.

-A custom balanced Standard Series entrance was selected as the construction, to fit the needs of the project.
+A Custom Series entrance was selected as the construction, to fit the needs of the project.
 With a high-traffic public location like the Plaza, a .090” gauge Stainless Steel build with a pivoted swing hardware would be the proven material and mechanism to withstand the daily demands of the Upper and Lower Plaza entrances.
-Our Standard Series door configuration created a seamless door face with no face welding and a clean aesthetic achieved through fixed flat glazing on the exterior side of the door and brake-formed glass stops at the interior with no exposed fasteners, a feature only available at Dawson.
+Our Custom Series door configuration created a seamless door face with no face welding and a clean aesthetic achieved through formed-in glass stops at the exterior side of the door and brake-formed butt-joint glass stops at the interior, a feature only available at Dawson.

 To this day, the Washington Harbour Plaza remains a vibrant destination for local and international traffic, and Dawson is proud to have played a part in bringing a high quality, custom entrance to the waterfront.

 - Doors: Custom Series offset pivoted Doors w/ fixed flat glazing

 - Frames: No framing

 - Materials & Finish: 13 (.090”) Gauge type 316 Stainless Steel w/ #8 polished mirror finish

 Museum of the American Indian

 750 17th Street